Borrowed funds that have not been settled / repaid within the agreed timeframe.

 The conversion of assets into cash.

-A secured loan taken out to finance the purchase of a residential property, with the property itself used as security for the loan.
+A secured loan taken out to finance the purchase of a residential property.
+The property itself being used as collateral for the loan.

 If the amount owed is worth more than the property itself then this is considered negative equity.